- What COVID-19 measures are taken by Rochele Painting?

 - Do you also offer rendering, carpentry or plastering services?

 - What is the warranty on my painting job?

-Once painting has been completed with us, the workmanship warranty lasts for 2 years on all surfaces except roofs, handrails and floors which we cover for 1 year.
-Please note, the paint itself has it’s own warranty.
+Rochele Painting offers a 24 month workmanship warranty on all surfaces except roofs, handrails and floors which we cover for 12 months.
+Please note, the paint itself has it’s own warranty provided by the manufacturer.

-For all our Terms and Conditions and more details on our warranty see https://www.rochelepainting.com.au/images/TandCs.pdf
+For all the our Terms and Conditions and more details on our warranty see https://www.rochelepainting.com.au/images/TandCs.pdf

 - How long is my quote valid for?

 Our residential/commercial quotes are valid for 2 months from date of quote, Body Corporate quotes are valid for 12 months.
 Please contact our office should you wish to request a revision.

 - I am having new carpets installed, should I get painting done before or after?

 We highly recommend painting prior to installing new carpets.
 Should the carpet be being replaced by floor boards, you should paint first, then sand floors and then we can come back to paint the skirtings after.